MMcClure11/sightings-client/README.md

 ## <a id="about">About the Project</a>

 Nature Watch is SPA that allows users to create entries of sightings of Flora and Fauna they have seen in nature.
-See the backend<a href="https://github.com/MMcClure11/sightings-api">here</a>.
+See the backend <a href="https://github.com/MMcClure11/sightings-api">here</a>.
 This is the React-Redux front end.

-Watch the demo <a href="https://youtu.be/PAAq2Ro539w">here</a>.
+Watch the demo <a href="https://youtu.be/CpBJMAcJAYY">here</a>.

+Check out the live site <a href="https://nature-watch.herokuapp.com/">here</a>.

 ## <a id="starting">Getting Started</a>